aiven/devportal/docs/products/kafka/howto/enable-kafka-tiered-storage.rst

 Follow these steps to enable tiered storage for your service using the Aiven Console.

 1. Access the  `Aiven console <https://console.aiven.io/>`_, and select your project.
-2. Create a new :doc:`Aiven for Apache Kafka service </docs/platform/howto/create_new_service>` or choose an existing one.
+2. Create a new Aiven for Apache Kafka service or choose an existing one.

-   - If you are creating a new service:
+   - If you are :doc:`creating a new service </docs/platform/howto/create_new_service>`:

      a.
 On the **Create Apache Kafka® service** page, scroll down to the **Tiered storage** section.
      b.
 To enable tiered storage, select the **Enable tiered storage** toggle.
+     c.
+In the **Service summary**, you can view the pricing for tiered storage.

    - If you are using an existing service:

      a.
 Go to the service's **Overview** page, scroll down to the **Tiered storage** section.
      b.
 To enable tiered storage, select the **Enable tiered storage** toggle.

-3. Enter the value for **Local cache size (bytes)**.
-This value indicates the amount of memory reserved for storing frequently accessed data, enhancing the speed of reading data from remote storage.

-4. Select the **Activate tiered storage** to save your settings and enable tiered storage for the service.
+3. Select the **Activate tiered storage** to save your settings and enable tiered storage for the service.

+Once you have enabled tiered storage and it's in use, access the :doc:`Tiered storage overview </docs/products/kafka/howto/tiered-storage-overview>` on the left sidebar to get an overview of the overall usage and cost details.

 Configuring default retention policies at service-level
 `````````````````````````````````````````````````````````````````````````````